GGNN: Graph-based GPU Nearest Neighbor Search: Acknowledgment

 Approximate nearest neighbor (ANN) search in high dimensions is an integral part of several computer vision systems and gains importance in deep learning with explicit memory representations.
-Since PQT~\cite{wieschollek2016efficient} and FAISS~\cite{johnson2019billion} started to leverage the massive parallelism offered by GPUs, GPU-based implementations are a crucial resource for today's state-of-the-art ANN methods.
-While most of these methods allow for faster queries, less emphasis is devoted to accelerate the construction of the underlying index structures.
-In this paper, we propose a novel search structure based on nearest neighbor graphs and information propagation on graphs.
-Our method is designed to take advantage of GPU architectures to accelerate the hierarchical building of the index structure and for performing the query.
-Empirical evaluation shows that GGNN significantly surpasses the state-of-the-art GPU- and CPU-based systems in terms of build-time, accuracy and search speed.
+Since PQT~\cite{wieschollek2016efficient}, FAISS~\cite{johnson2019billion}, and SONG~\cite{zhao2020song} started to leverage the massive parallelism offered by GPUs, GPU-based implementations are a crucial resource for today's state-of-the-art ANN methods.
+While most of these methods allow for faster queries, less emphasis is devoted to accelerating the construction of the underlying index structures.
+In this paper, we propose a novel GPU-friendly search structure based on nearest neighbor graphs and information propagation on graphs.
+Our method is designed to take advantage of GPU architectures to accelerate the hierarchical construction of the index structure and for performing the query.
+Empirical evaluation shows that GGNN significantly surpasses the state-of-the-art CPU- and GPU-based systems in terms of build-time, accuracy and search speed.

-\blfootnote{${}^{2}$ This work has been done prior to joining Amazon.} \blfootnote{${}^{\dagger}$ This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}